Scottish-Tech-Army/soundscape-backend/README.md

 # soundscape-backend
 Code for the backend services for soundscape

-The backend of Soundscape consists of three parts:
+The backend of Soundscape consists of four parts:

-1. Ingestion service that takes data from Open Street Maps in .pbf form and transforms to PostGIS format.
+1. Ingestion service that takes data from Open Street Maps (OSM) in .pbf form and transforms to PostGIS format.
 2. PostgreSQL database with PostGIS extension installed to store the output of the Ingestion service.
 3. Tile service that allows the database to be queried and outputs a .json file in GeoJSON format.
+4. Ingestion service updates that takes any updates from OSM and applies them to the database

 If you want to have a local dev environment running in Docker.
 Then clone the repo, navigate to Docker/ and from a terminal:

 docker compose up

-This will spin up a stack containing three Docker containers with the services described above.
+This will spin up a stack containing four Docker containers with the services described above.
 Once the Ingester service has fetched the OSM .pbf file and transformed it.
 You will be able to a quick test that it is working by using a browser/curl/whatever to hit the Tile service which is listening on 8080 and it should respond with a GeoJSON file for the Washington Capitol Building:

 http://localhost:8080/16/18748/25072.json